mackron/c89atomic/README.md

 Usage
 -----
-This is a header-only library.
+In most cases you can use this as a header-only library.
 Just add `c89atomic.h` to your source tree and include it:

 ```c
 #include "c89atomic.h"
 ```

 Everything is implemented with defines and inline functions.
-There are no source files or build scripts to deal with.
+In some cases there may not be native hardware support for a given atomic operation in which case the library will emulate it with a global spinlock.
+If you get errors about `c89atomic_global_lock` being undefined, you need to integrate c89atomic.c into your build.
+This will not usually be required on modern compilers.

 Differences With C11